-Skip to 0 minutes and 7 secondsWhen we talk about liking something, like food friendship or even a nice car We are talking about an important part of our lives Appreciation and pleasure are complex emotions And have been studied by psychologists, neuroscientists and philosophers such as Aristoteles or John Stuart Mill.
+Skip to 0 minutes and 8 secondsWhen we talk about liking something, like food friendship or even a nice car, we are talking about an important part of our lives Appreciation and pleasure are complex emotions.
+And have been studied by psychologists, neuroscientists and philosophers such as Aristoteles or John Stuart Mill.

-Skip to 0 minutes and 29 secondsThis is not surprising: desiring something, being motivated to get it and then enjoying it are states of mind that are responsible for large parts of our behaviours and they drive crucial phenomena such as learn.
+Skip to 0 minutes and 30 secondsThis is not surprising: Desiring something, being motivated to get it and then enjoying it are states of mind that are responsible for large parts of our behaviors and they drive crucial phenomena, such as learning.
 When neuroscientists and psychologist investigate this mechanisms they often use the words reward and reward systems.
 The definition of this words is not defined on some chemical, physical or sensory property of an object.
 Instead, a reward is something that is sought and consumed by an individual and that has the potential to have that person, or animal, come back for more.
-The core concept of reward is there fore notbased on what something is, but on what something
+The core concept of reward is therefore not based on what something is, but on what something

-Skip to 1 minute and 22 secondsdoes: attracting an individual, causing him to reach and consume it So why are some stimuli rewarding while others are not Can we imagine an universal reward?
+Skip to 1 minute and 23 secondsdoes: Attracting an individual, causing him to reach and consume it.
+So why are some stimuli rewarding while others are not?
+Can we imagine a universal reward?
 Eating when you are hungry, drinking when you are thirsty or seeking shade on a scorching day will keep you alive.
 More in general, maintaining homeostasis is one of the primary goals of the reward system.
 Mating, producing offspring and caring for it will increase the probability of survival of a given species and of gene propagation.
-These, too, are primary functions of the reward system, and it’s likely that maintaining homeostasis and ensuring reproduction are responsible for the evolution of the reward system in our brain.
+These, too, are primary functions of the reward system, and it's likely that maintaining homeostasis and ensuring reproduction are responsible for the evolution of the reward system in our brain.
 There is another class of rewards, called intrinsic.

-Skip to 3 minutes and 22 secondsRegards of categorization, all rewarding stimuli are processed by the same systems in the brain.
+Skip to 3 minutes and 23 secondsRegardless of categorization, all rewarding stimuli are processed by the same systems in the brain.
 In this sense, food, a primary reward, is not different from social interaction or even drugs.
-In the next lecture we will see what happens when you eat something and how this might activate the reward system.
+In the next lecture, we will see what happens when you eat something and how this might activate the reward system.

 What is a reward?